lindsly/4DNvestigator/README.md

 ["Genome Architecture Mediates Transcriptional Control of Human Myogenic Reprogramming"](https://www.cell.com/iscience/fulltext/S2589-0042(18)30114-7)
 - A/B switching: This function determines which genomic regions change their chromatin structure from compartment "A" to compartment "B"

+# Example
+- See "./exampleScripts/examples4DNvestigator.m" for an example of the 4DNvestigator analysis